To Me, Love Me

 Like so many mums, my life was suddenly consumed by this small human and I loved it.
 I didn’t even notice the small parts of me I would sacrifice, just to give them everything they needed.

-Motherhood has this way of changing you, slowly.
+I found that motherhood has this way of changing you, but slowly so you can’t see it.
 Over time you get used to giving up sleep for the sound of them beside you at night.
-You trade parts of your freedom for small hands in yours.
-You lose time for yourself, but somehow it doesn’t seem to matter, ou do it all without really questioning it.
+You get this tiny heart flutter when they come running to you at the school gate at the end of their day.
+I mean you lose time for yourself, but somehow it doesn’t seem to matter, you do it all without really noticing it.

 ‘I think she’d smile’

-No one tells you how blurry the lines between who you were and who you’ve become can be
+No one tells you how blurry the lines between who you were and who you’ve become can be, its a strange feeling.

-And maybe that’s why this matters to me so much.
-Not just for our children one day, but for us.
+And maybe that’s why, this, my job, matters to me so much.
+I am always drawn to capturing photos of the mothers, I think it’s because I know first hand, these photos are not just for our children one day, but for us.
 To be able to look back and recognise the woman we thought had to disappear to make way for motherhood.

 She’s still in there.
 And we shouldn’t feel guilty for sometimes missing her.